 The self-help industry constantly stresses the importance of writing down our goals.
 They warn us that if we don’t write down our goals we will never achieve them.

-Throughout my own life I have spent considerable time writing down long lists of goals and to do lists – sometimes with categories and sub-categories but that’s just me.
+Throughout my life I have spent considerable time writing down long lists of goals and to do lists – sometimes with categories and sub-categories.
 I have many notebooks – far too many.

-I am beginning to wish I could get back the time I spent writing down these goals.
-How many hours?
 Do they add up to days, weeks, or months?
 I have a feeling I might have achieved more if I had just got on with it.
-My to-do list is now a to-do-file.
+My to-do-list is now a to-do-file.